nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 The first Queuing pattern has an API available to provide easy to implement producer and consumer, it comes with a batching and retry policy (see below).

-The pub/sub does not requires extra API than the MQueue API.
+The pub/sub does not require extra API than the MQueue API.

 ### Queuing with a limited amount of messages